 - 202 Accepted The pushed transaction was accepted in the BACKLOG, but the processing has not been completed. - 400 Bad Request The transaction was malformed and not accepted in the BACKLOG.

 Transaction Outputs

-The /api/v1/outputs endpoint returns transactions outputs filtered by a given public key, and optionally filtered to only include outputs that have not already been spent.
+The /api/v1/outputs endpoint returns transactions outputs filtered by a given public key, and optionally filtered to only include either spent or unspent outputs.